Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Related Work

-Specifically, \citet{Quanrud15} propose a delayed variant of OGD, and improve the static regret bound to $O(\sqrt{S})$, which only magnifies the $O(\sqrt{T})$ bound of OGD by a coefficient depending on the average delay $S/T$, instead of the maximum delay $d$.
-By additionally assuming that the In-Order property holds, \citet{NIPS2014_5cce8ded} develop a delayed variant of the adaptive gradient (AdaGrad) algorithm \citep{McMahan10,DADO2011}, and establish a data-dependent static regret bound, which could be tighter than $O(\sqrt{dT})$ for sparse data.
-Later, \citet{Joulani16} propose another delayed variant of AdaGrad, which can similarly attain a data-dependent static regret bound without the In-Order property.
+Specifically, in the full-information setting, \citet{Quanrud15} propose a delayed variant of OGD, and reduce the static regret to $O(\sqrt{\bar{d}T})$, which depends on the average delay $\bar{d}$, instead of the maximum delay $d$.
+By additionally introducing the in-order assumption, \citet{NIPS2014_5cce8ded} develop a delayed variant of the adaptive gradient (AdaGrad) algorithm \citep{McMahan10,DADO2011}, and establish a data-dependent static regret bound, which could be tighter than $O(\sqrt{dT})$ for sparse data.
+Later, \citet{Joulani16} propose another delayed variant of AdaGrad, which can attain a data-dependent static regret bound even without the in-order assumption.
 Recently, \citet{ICML21_delay} develop delayed variants of optimistic algorithms \citep{Rakhlin13,Joulani17}, which can make use of ``hints" about expected future loss functions to improve the $O(\sqrt{dT})$ static regret.
-Additionally, \citet{NeurIPS22-Wan} propose a delayed variant of online Frank-Wolfe \citep{Hazan2012}, and establish a static regret bound of $O(T^{3/4}+dT^{1/4})$.
-Their algorithm is projection-free, and thus can be much efficiently implemented over complex constraints.
-We also notice that \citet{DelayHedge} consider the problem of prediction with expert advice---a special case of OCO with linear loss functions and simplex decision sets, and propose delayed Hedge with an $O(\sqrt{S})$ static regret bound.
+The curvature properties of loss functions have been exploited to reduce the sublinear static regret bound to a logarithmic one \citep{DOGD-SC,Qiu-ICML25}.
+Moreover, \citet{NeurIPS22-Wan,DOFW-Journal} develop a delayed variant of online Frank-Wolfe \citep{Hazan2012}, and obtain a static regret bound of $O(T^{3/4}+\bar{d}T^{1/4})$.
+Their algorithm is projection-free and can be efficiently implemented over complex constraints.
+We also notice that \citet{DelayHedge} consider the problem of prediction with expert advice---a special case of OCO with linear functions and simplex decision sets, and propose a delayed variant of Hedge \citep{Hedge97} to achieve the $O(\sqrt{\bar{d}T})$ static regret.